 In 1973 Vince Genco joined the operation after graduating from Cal Poly, San Luis Obispo, in animal science.
 With the passing of Bill Verdugo in 1998, and Bill Eby in 2007, Vince Genco has been responsible for the day-to-day operations in Hawaii and California.

-Although horses and cattle are still the main passengers for Pacific Airlift, Inc., over the years they have also flown elk, llamas, hogs, sheep, goats, cats, dogs, birds, and yes, even buffalo.
+Although horses and cattle are still the main passengers for Pacific Airlift, Inc., over the years they have also flown elk, llamas, hogs, sheep, goats, cats, dogs, birds, monkeys, alpacas and yes, even buffalo.

 From the late 1960’s to the early 1990’s all the flying was done three to four times a year with a DC-8 Charter to Honolulu and Hilo from Oakland, California.
 Since the early 1990’s, the operation now utilizes the daily service of a 747 aircraft between Los Angeles, California to Honolulu, Hawaii.
-Horses are flown once a month with no more than nine (9) head per shipment either direction, and are accompanied by our experienced Veterinarian and Livestock Handlers.
+Horses are flown twice a month with no more than twelve (12) head per shipment either direction, and are accompanied by our experienced Veterinarian and Livestock Handlers.
 Cattle are flown to and from Hawaii on an as needed basis.

 Cost of shipping cattle by air might seem somewhat higher than by surface, however, if the factors of time in transit, shrink, and injury are inserted into the equation, flying cattle from Hawaii is very competitive with ocean rates.